 Cones form at the end of the season, generally in August, although growers in some regions report cones not forming until September or October.
 So, if you have hops with no cones, keep waiting and feed the bines to promote flowering.

 Older plants may fail to produce flowers if they haven’t been divided.
 Divide rhizomes every five years for consistently producing bines.

 How to Get Cones on Hops Plants

 The first thing to do is to check the site and soil location for your hops.
 Hops need well-drained soil with a pH of 6.5 to 8.0.
 There also needs to be plenty of sunlight and enough vertical area for the tall stems to grow.

 Rhizomes need to be planted the correct way too.
-Plant rhizomes vertically with the growth nodes facing up under two inches (5 cm.) of soil.
+Plant rhizomes vertically with the growth nodes facing up under 2 inches (5 cm.) of soil.

 Water the new plants frequently, but fairly shallow, as the root systems are not yet deeply established.
 The following year they can withstand less frequent but deeper irrigation.
 Apply water to the soil, not the plants, to prevent such diseases as downy mildew.

 Hops not producing cones may be from a lack of nutrients for development.
 Hops are heavy feeders in the first few months after planting and annually.
 Feed them with well-composted manure spread around the root zone at planting time and every year in early spring.
 Spread more manure once per month until late July and then suspend feeding.

 Use an organic mulch to conserve moisture and fend off weeds.
 It will also gradually rot into the soil and increase percolation and nutrient levels.
 Strip off the lower leaves as the bines grow to prevent moisture from affecting the stems.
 Use these discarded leaves as further compost and nutrition around the root zone.
 The soil will improve, and your plant’s flower yield will skyrocket.